starlys/Systematizer/README.md

   * Plan around: The default for tasks scheduled at an exact time that you would need to plan other things around (these are shown on the Agenda)
   * Highlight: Use this to give the task a bright color - more details below.

-* Priority
+* Importance
   * Optional: Use this for tuning into a broadcast or something that you do not necessarily need to do.
 If missed, it will automatically mark it as done.
   * Normal: The default (most things)
-  * High priority: Use this for things that it would be terrible to miss.
-It makes it harder to mark the task as done.
+  * Keep-alive: Use this for things that it would be terrible to miss.
+It forces an extra step to mark the task as done.

-This seems confusing maybe, but it's helpful to distinguish these three categorizations to keep the clutter down without losing sight of the important things.
+This may seem confusing, but it's helpful to distinguish these three categorizations to keep the clutter down without losing sight of the important things.
 Visibility controls how you plan around the thing - where it shows up.
-Priority controls how easy it is to complete the task.
+Importance controls how easy it is to complete the task.
 Schedule type controls how it works with time and date.

 ### The "Agenda" pane